The most consistent and fastest Instant While Running (iWR) attacks are done on Hit Box.

 Tapping out F, F, F is the easy part!
-We're using all buttons, so tap away!
+We are using all buttons, so tap away!

 The very ending is the part that needs timing.
 It requires frame-perfect timing to go from the final Forward into Attack.
 Tip: Listen to the video above to hear the sound of my buttons.
 You can hear the timing for the Forward into 2.
-It's a very distinct sound that you'll get a feel for while learning.
+It is a very distinct sound that you will get a feel for while learning.

 As with anything, practice makes perfect.
-Once you get a feel for the timing of the ending, you'll have perfect iWR consistency in no time.
+Once you get a feel for the timing of the ending, you will have perfect iWR consistency in no time.

 Instant While Running (SOCD)